-COURSE OUTCOMES: After completion of the course the student will be able to
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
 Demonstrate knowledge on process equipments. - CO2.
 Develop the transfer function of the process and analyze the performance of the process in terms of time domain specifications. - CO3.
 Design electronic PID controller and tune its controller parameters using various tuning methods. - CO4.
 Analyze the response of flow, level and pressure process. - CO5.
 Work independently and in teams to solve problems with effective communication.